-The results of this study demonstrated that graded WI to navel, chest and neck levels induced adaptive changes in cardiovascular responses in the the conditions in the elderly group. $\dot{Q}$ and SV were markedly lower in volume in the elderly group compared with the young group.
+The results of this study demonstrated that graded WI to navel, chest and neck levels induced adaptive changes in cardiovascular responses in the young group, and that there was less adaptation to the conditions in the elderly group. \dot{Q} and SV were markedly lower in volume in the elderly group compared with the young group.
 Interestingly, total peripheral resistance was significantly higher throughout the study in the elderly group than in the young group.
 WI was associated with arrhythmias in the elderly subjects.
 The typical cardiovascular autonomic response to WI occurred by aging.